scheffchuk/c-chat/README.md

 ⚠️ **Important**: This is a development version with the following limitations:

-- **No Backend Integration**: Convex is configured but not connected to the UI
+- **No Backend Integration**: Convex configured but not yet connected to UI
-- **No Authentication**: User management and authentication not yet implemented
+- **No Authentication**: User management and sign in/out not implemented
 - **No AI Model Connectivity**: Model selector is UI-only, no actual AI integration
-- **No Message Persistence**: Messages are not saved or retrieved
+- **No Message Persistence**: Messages not saved or retrieved
-- **No Chat History**: Previous conversations are not stored
+- **No Chat History**: Previous conversations not stored
-- **Limited Functionality**: Copy, upvote, and branching features not implemented
+- **Limited Message Actions**: Copy, upvote, and branch off features not implemented

 ## Development